reidpr/quac/_sources/map_reduce.txt

 The ``quacreduce`` command implements this API by creating a makefile, which you then run with ``make`` (either directly or wrapped).

-QUACreduce also has a Python API which we do not cover here.
+QUACreduce also has a Python API which we do not cover here (see ``lib/qr/wordcount.py`` and other examples in the same directory).

 Example
 =======